Overseas pension transfers

 HMRC – Pensions Tax Manual: PTM102200 Essential principles of the overseas transfer charge

-If the transfer is from a QROPS or former QROPS, the individual's lifetime allowance can be enhanced by the same percentage as the transfer value bears to the standard lifetime allowance at time of transfer.
+Before 6 April 2024, if the transfer was from a QROPS or former QROPS, the individual's lifetime allowance could be enhanced by the same percentage as the transfer value bears to the standard lifetime allowance at time of transfer.

-For example.
-Let's take John who has a transfer of £107,310 from a recognised overseas pension scheme during 2023/24.
-His personal lifetime allowance will be 10% higher than the standard lifetime allowance (£107,310/£1,073,100).
+For example, let's take John who has a transfer of £107,310 from a recognised overseas pension scheme during 2023/24.
+His personal lifetime allowance will have been 10% higher than the standard lifetime allowance (£107,310/£1,073,100).
 This recognises the fact that the transferred funds haven't received any tax advantages from HMRC.

-An individual has up to five years from 31 January following the tax year in which the transfer is made to claim this enhancement by registering it with HMRC.
-In our example, John has until 31 January 2030 to register his claim to an enhancement to his lifetime allowance.
-It's important to note that this enhancement is only available if the transfer is from a recognised overseas pension scheme - if it is not a recognised scheme, the enhancement can't be claimed.
+An individual had up to five years from 31 January following the tax year in which the transfer is made, or 5 April 2025 if earlier, to claim this enhancement by registering it with HMRC.
+In our example, John had until 5 April 2025 to register his claim to an enhancement to his lifetime allowance.
+It's important to note that this enhancement was only available if the transfer had been from a recognised overseas pension scheme - if it wasn't a recognised scheme, the enhancement couldn't have been claimed.

 Disclaimer